adjspecies/exploring-the-fandom-through-data/outline.md

     * Not too surprising that furry is young
     * Still a long tail
     * Does this also imply that there’s a drop-out age?
-* Population distribution
+* Population distribution - US
-    * US
     * This is one way to correct for population density
     * California in the lead, not too surprising, maybe
     * Doing pretty well in Colorado!
-    * World
-        * Disclaimer: english survey, raw data
-        * Even so, casual observation makes it feel as though it’s relatively true
-        * What about the US makes it so easy to wind up in the fandom?
-        * Possibilities: access to net, access to travel, but could be as simple as having so many examples and role models in societal subconscious (Coyote up to Ratatouille)
 * Doxa and Introspection
     * What is doxa?
     * What we accept as truth without needing proof, common belief and judgement